NServiceBusExtensions/Home/README.md

  * [Open Source Maintainers Owe You Nothing](https://mikemcquaid.com/2018/03/19/open-source-maintainers-owe-you-nothing/)
  * [Who should fund open source projects?](https://jaxenter.com/who-funds-open-source-projects-133222.html)
  * [Apply at OSS Inc today](https://twitter.com/ryanchenkie/status/1067801413974032385)

+## License

+All projects are licensed under the [MIT](https://opensource.org/licenses/MIT)

+## Licensing/Backing FAQ

+### But shouldn't OSS be completely free and supported by the community through their contributions?

+Yes in theory this is true, however the long term reality has shown this not to be the case.
+The vast majority of consumers of open source projects do not contribute enough to ensure those project survive.
+This results in a small core team spending large amounts of their own free time maintaining projects.

+### But it is MIT, can't I use it for free?

+Yes all projects are under [MIT](https://opensource.org/licenses/MIT) and you can ignore the community backing honesty system and use these project for free.

+### Do I need to be a backer to contribute a Pull Request?

+Yes.
+You must be a backer to be a user of the below NuGet packages.
+Contributing Pull Requests does not cancel this out.
+It may seem unfair to expect people both contribute PRs and also financially back this project.
+However it is important to remember the effort in reviewing and merging a PR is often similar to that of creating the PR.
+Also the project maintainers are committing to support that added code (feature or bug fix) for the life of the project.

+### Do I need a license to use these libraries at runtime in production or testing environments?

+No license is required on production systems.

+### Can I fork, re-use code, or start competing (possibly commercial) projects?

+Yes.

+### Do all developers in a company need to become backers?

+No. Only those coding against projects that directly, or indirectly, consume any of the NuGet packages listed below.

+### What happens if I wrap one of these libraries in another library?

+Consumers of that wrapper should also become backers of NServiceBusExtensions.

 # Extensions